Tell us a bit about your experience with mental health and/or addiction.

 "One of the biggest helps was exploring and understanding some of the reasons why I was feeling like I was in the first place.
 Processing past trauma with a therapist was very helpful.
 I also found it much easier to be completely honest with someone I didn’t know.

-"I try to participate in actual natural life as much as possible, even when I think I don't want to.
-I don't drink, smoke or take drugs anymore, I try and eat more whole foods, I jog, exercise and go on walks, I try to get out of my room/studio and hang out with people, I speak to strangers when I'm out and about and try not to always listen to headphones when I'm walking.
+"I try to participate in life as much as possible, even when I think I don't want to.
+I try to avoid isolating and get out of my house/studio to hang out with people.
+I speak to strangers when I'm out and about and try not to always listen to headphones when I'm walking.
 I like to take in what’s happening around me and feel connected to my surroundings.
-I also make sure I get out of the city or at least get down to the park once in a while.
+I also make sure I get out of the city once in a while and get down to a park whenever I can.
+I try not to smoke or take drugs and watch out for my alcohol consumption, these things can so easily put me in a haze that pushes reality back and in doing so, amplifies the voice in my head.
+I try and eat more natural whole foods and watch out for consuming too many processed/junk foods.
+Excessive processed/junk food can give me a proper hangover.
+I like to exercise, gym, jog, walk, hike, play football, all these things are great and often involve interacting with other people which always always makes me feel better.

-"Again, reading and listening to podcasts with a spiritual aspect to them has helped massively, I just started at a certain point and went on a journey with it."
+"Again, reading and listening to podcasts with a spiritual/conscious/connected (whatever word you want to use) aspect to them has helped massively, I just started at a certain point and went on a journey with it."

 What advice would you have for a fellow creative who may be experiencing mental health issues?

 "Talk to someone and explore where this is stemming from.
 I recommend a good therapist.
-I realise there's a cost involved but I would rather be poor and happy than rich and sad.
+I realise there's a cost involved but it's a worthwhile investment if you ask me.
+Plus, I would rather be poor and happy than rich and sad.

 "Find activities that get you out of your head, that involve you actually living life rather than thinking about it or watching it on a screen.
 All the cliches work, walking in nature, exercise, getting out of the city, interacting with people, meditating or other meditative activities instead like ping pong (all my troubles disappear when I play ping pong).

 "Volunteering.
-Now if you're like I was, you might be thinking “no way, I have my own problems to sort out before I help anyone else” but I would recommend it, it feels good to help others or dedicate yourself to something that isn’t directly benefiting you.
-Depression is so focused on the self, focus on someone or something else and watch it evaporate.
+If you're like I was, you might be thinking “no way, I have my own problems to sort out before I help anyone else” but I would recommend it, it feels good to help out or dedicate yourself to something that isn’t directly benefiting you.
+Depression is so focused on this idea we have of ourselves as completely separate from everything and everyone around us.
+Focus on someone or something else and watch it evaporate.

-"Go on a spiritual journey.
-I realise that this sounds really cringe to a lot of people, but realising that I am part of something much bigger than the needy little voice in my head has been liberating.
-I'm not necessarily talking about yoga, meditation, and chanting.
-I find the vast majority of things I read or listen to are mostly very logical but I can’t tell you how many times I've stumbled across the most helpful ideas and had the most incredible realisations."
+"Go on some kind of spiritual journey.
+I realise that this sounds really cringe to a lot of people, but I wouldn't know how else to describe it.
+I'm not necessarily talking about visiting India, yoga, meditation, or chanting.
+Pick up a book or subscribe to a Podcast.
+I recommend Alan Watts, Sadhguru, Eckhart Tolle, Joseph Campbell, even Russell Brand.
+I find the vast majority of things I read or listen to are mostly very logical but I can’t tell you how many times I've stumbled across the most helpful ideas and had the most incredible realisations.
+We've been conditioned to believe we are completely alone and separate from everything and everyone around us, depression feeds off this idea. so I'd recommend reading and learning about some ideas that will convince you that we're not separate at all."

 You've recently been creating work based on mental health.
 Tell us about this.